Puppy Mouthing & Hand Biting

 by Joan M. Locher distributed by Alpha Affiliates

-The excitement of acquiring a new puppy is often tarnished when the little bundle of joy begins to grab at hands its needle-like teeth.
+The excitement of acquiring a new puppy is often tarnished when the little bundle of joy begins to grab at hands with its needle-like teeth.
 Owners are commonly perplexed by this, because every remedy they try seems make matters worse.
 To find a solution, we must first ask ourselves why this puppy is doing this.

 If that puppy were out in the wild, it would need certain instincts to insure its survival.
 One of these is the predatory instinct, which "tells" the puppy to grab everything that moves.
-Things that move are usually food ... so the animal will be more likely to live it naturally does this.
+Things that move are usually food ... so the animal will be more likely to live if it naturally does this.

 When puppy sees a moving hand, nature prevails and the little critter strikes.
 It goes for the moving hand, the not the motionless knee.
 It is the movement which triggers the problem.